 PSYH 225.
 Adolescent Psychology.
 (S) (3)

 This course focuses on the physical, intellectual, personal, social and moral development of middle grades student.
 Influences of families, peers, school and mass media on the adolescent is highlighted.

-PSYH 250.
-Practicum in Counseling Psychology. (on demand) (3)
+PSYH 275.
+Cross-Cultural Psychology.
+(F) (3)